RossAscends/STMP/README.md

 Character can be selected at the top left of the AI Chat panel.
 If new characters are added while the server is running, the Host must refresh their browser page to see them in the selection.

+### Chatting

+- Chatting can be done in either chat windows by typing into the appropriate box and then either pressing the Send button, or pressing Enter
+- Shift+enter can be used to add newlines to the input.
+- markdown formatting is respected
+- pressing the retry button will remove the last chat message and prompt the AI character to give a new response.

 ### Host Controls

 The host will see controls at the top of the screen for: